johnwargo/glowing-pumpkin-receiver-udp/readme.md

 ## The API

-The API exposed through the web server looks like this:
+This sketch implements a listener/receiver, responding to commands from the mobile app.
+The API exposed through this sketch looks like this:

 | Method       | Description |
 | ------------ | ----------- |